meteor/meteor/content/routing.md

 };
 ```

 The second is when the URL is valid, but doesn't actually match any data.
 In this case, the URL matches a route, but once the route has successfully subscribed, it discovers there is no data.
-It usually makes sense in this case for the page component (which subscribes and fetches the data) to render a not found template instead of the usual template for the page:
+It usually makes sense in this case for the page component (which subscribes and fetches the data) to render a not-found template instead of the usual template for the page:

 ```html
 <template name="Lists_show_page">